thirumurthis/Learnings/angular/AngularNote-development.md

 ##### Component :
  - This is a custom HTML tag, with functionality attached.
  - Seperation of concerns
- - Angular manges the life-cycle of the components, like create, update and delete when user moves through application, developer can take action at each moment in the component life-cycle using the life-cycle hooks.
+ - Angular manges the life-cycle of the components like create, update and delete when user moves through application, developer can take action at each moment in the component life-cycle using the life-cycle hooks.

 ###### Angular 8 feature